Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Observations

 The neutral hydrogen data used in this work come from the deep observations of NGC\,891 presented by \citet{Oosterloo07}.
-These observations are part of the HALOGAS survey \citep{halogas_2011} and were obtained with the Westerbork Synthesis Radio Telescope (WSRT).
-They rank among the deepest HI observations of an external galaxy to date.
+These observations are part of the \lancom{Hydrogen Accretion in LOcal GAlaxieS (HALOGAS)} survey \citep{halogas_2011} and were obtained with the Westerbork Synthesis Radio Telescope (WSRT).
+They rank among the deepest $\HI$ observations of an external galaxy to date.

 The observations consisted of 20$\times$12~h integrations in multiple array configurations, covering a bandwidth of 10~MHz over 1024 spectral channels.
-The final processed high-resolution cube has a spatial resolution of 22.4$\arcsec$$\times$16.0$\arcsec$, an rms noise per channel of 0.090~mJy~beam$^{-1}$, and a minimum detectable column density (3$\sigma$) of $1.3\times10^{19}$~cm$^{-2}$.
+The final processed high-resolution cube has a spatial resolution of 22.4$\arcsec$$\times$16.0$\arcsec$, an \lancom{RMS} noise per channel of 0.090~mJy~beam$^{-1}$, and a minimum detectable column density (3$\sigma$) of $1.3\times10^{19}$~cm$^{-2}$ \refcom{over a $\Delta v$ = 16.4 km s$^{-1}$ velocity resolution}.

-HI emission is detected up to vertical distances of $\simeq22$~kpc above the disk midplane.
-The HI mass in the extended component represents $\sim30\%$ of the galaxy’s total HI mass.
+$\HI$ emission is detected up to vertical distances of $\simeq22$~kpc above the disk midplane.
+The $\HI$ mass in the extended component represents $\sim30\%$ of the galaxy’s total $\HI$ mass.